rafinskipg/digitalsigntest/README.md

 It does the following:

-- Generate a random value in client,
-- Send that value to the server, it generates a public key with that random value
+- The client asks for the public key
 - The server returns the PEM value of the public key
 - The client encrypts the data with the public key
 - The client sends the encrypted data to the server